 We’ve been fortunate to get to explore and create with the DecoArt Americana Decor DIY line of products.
-Here are a few of the home decor and craft projects we’ve made using this versatile line of paints which include Chalky Finish, Satin Enamels, Metallics, Outdoor Living and more.
+Here are a few of the projects we’ve made using this versatile line of paints which includes Chalky Finish, Satin Enamels, Metallics, Outdoor Living and more.

 When we first read that we could paint wood furniture without sanding or using stripping chemicals, we were a little skeptical.
 But we’ve had such great results that we’re quite addicted now!